 In Hibernate mode, the state of the system is saved on the built-in storage device and power is turned off.
-Even when the battery runs out of power, no data will be lost.
+Even when the battery runs down, no data will be lost.
 The power indicator light is unlit in this mode.